EDUCBA Logo

 #1 Digital Weighing Machine

-The most common and popular form of weighing machine on the market is a digital weighing machine.
+The most common and popular form of weighing machine on the market is digital.
 It weighs an object with an electrical sensor and displays the weight on an LCD screen.
 These machines are extremely accurate and easy to operate.
-Digital weighing machines can be utilized for a variety of tasks, including weighing food, ingredients, and other materials.
+Various tasks can utilize digital weighing machines, including measuring food, ingredients, and other materials.

 Weighing Machine 1